 Webmaster: Wayne Scott Joness

-I purchased my first vintage GR rig in 1985, a Roland GR-700 system.
-I was in a "cutting edge" college band in Charlottesville (University of Virginia), called "His Boy Elroy" with my best friend Stuart Wamsley on bass, and our drummer Fred who played Simmons Syndrums!
+I purchased my first Roland Guitar Synthesizer in 1985, a Roland GR-700 with a cherry red G-707.
+This was (and still is) a pretty exotic piece of gear to own, and I had to drive from Charlottesville to Chuck Levin's Washington Music Center to pick up my rig.
+While majoring in English at the University of Virginia, I was in a cutting edge band called "His Boy Elroy" with my best friend Stuart Wamsley on bass, and our drummer Fred who played Simmons Syndrums!

-Since college I have continued to work in music, and now live in Los Angeles and specialize in direct response marketing music, though I have also toured nationally with Jane Powell as keyboardist and guitarist, composed songs, scored films, and worked for a period of years as a sound editor.
-As a life-long electronic experimenter (I started UVA as an engineer), I began making interfaces for vintage and modern guitar synthesizers about a decade ago, and continue to tinker with gadgets to bridge between the great vintage Roland guitar synth technology and most recent guitar synthesizer innovations from Roland, like the GR-55 and VG-99.
+Since college I have continued to work in music on and off, and now live in Los Angeles.
+I toured nationally with Jane Powell as keyboardist and guitarist, composed songs, scored films, and worked for a period of years as a sound editor.
+As a life-long electronic experimenter (I started UVA as an engineer), I started building my own interfaces for my vintage and modern Roland guitar synths.
+This eventually became a second business for me to supplement my composing income, and I have had the opportunity to sell my hand built processors to every guitar synth legend in the book.

 In the last few years I returned to college to earn a degree in computer science, and taught introduction to Web Design and Technology at West Los Angeles College.
 I now work full-time as an information systems manager at fusionZone Automotive.